CLSherrod/clsherrod.github.io/_posts/2008-08-03-how-to-remember-dreams-wikihow.md

 date: 2008-08-03
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - business
-permalink: "/how-to-remember-dreams-wikihow/"
+permalink: /how-to-remember-dreams-wikihow/
 ---
 I'm a big fan of dreaming.
 I get a ton of ideas while dreaming.
 This is a good article on how to remember dreams.